 Develop a digital detox hour, hours, or a day that you’ll focus your mind on yourself to improve your focus and reduce stress.

-You can call it or relate to it as a biblical fast, maybe that could help you to keep the phones away and stay off social media for sometime to rejuvenate and take better care of yourself.
+You can call it or relate to it as a biblical fast.
+Maybe that could help you keep the phones away and stay off social media for some time to rejuvenate and take better care of yourself.

 The journey of taking better care of yourself starts in your mind.
 You must understand your dependence on God and the limits of your body and spirit.